 - The sample is considered sufficiently ‘fertile’ if at least 14% of the sperm have normal shapes by strict criteria.

-Most men, even those who have had several children, rarely have a normal morphology that is >30%.
-In fertility care, >4% normal morphology (5-13%) is considered sufficient to have a fair chance of producing a pregnancy if the other sperm parameters are normal, and if the female partner has no fertility issues herself.
+Most men, even those who have had several children, rarely have normal morphology that is >30%.
+In fertility care, >4% normal morphology (5-13%) is considered sufficient to have a fair chance for producing a pregnancy if the other sperm parameters are normal, and if the female partner has no fertility issues herself.

 Secondary characteristics evaluated in a comprehensive semen analysis:

 - Viscosity (how thick the semen is)

 - Sperm agglutination (whether the sperm cells are separate or clumped together)